Altronza/Altronza/README.md

      + While focusing on Programming & Perspective Art in my Spare Time.
 - 💞️ I’m looking to collaborate on projects that can teach me more Programming techniques.
      + But I may not be available due to school.
-- 📫 How to reach me : Email: 132modingrocks@gmail.com
+- 📫 How to reach me, well.
+Currently through GitHub for now.
+I'll change it later.

 - 🧠 I tend to start working from a Dramatic Narrative and then build out everything else as I go.
      + I like to make Procedural or Reusable Processes in my Coding.
 With all the Bugs to match.